News

 To Rise Above Ruins

-“To Rise Above Ruins” takes inspiration from Caribbean poet Derek Walcott, who ruminates over the ways cultures persist under the threat of erasure.
-Photographer Tamara Cedré builds her work upon this notion of the remaking and reassembly of cultures from fragmental memory by bringing together archival and new images to conjure what Walcott calls a “visual echo of history.”
+“To Rise Above Ruins takes inspiration from Caribbean poet Derek Walcott, who ruminates on how cultures persist under the threat of erasure.
+Photographer Tamara Cedré builds her work upon this notion of the remaking and reassembling of cultures from fragmental memory by bringing together archival and new images to conjure what Walcott calls a “visual echo of history.”
+Looking closely to imagery made around the turn of the American Century, this exhibition engages past and present, to create a photographic commons for Cedré and the communities she calls home in Puerto Rico and Southern California to understand how land has been used and shaped in the service of power.”

 —Dr. Catherine Gudis